ConciseCSS/concise.css/README.md

 ### Specific Questions

 In lieu of a mailing list, we are going to manage all specific questions through [Stack Overflow](http://stackoverflow.com/).
-This way we can leverage the entire community for help, and also not worry about wading through loads of spam.
+This way we can leverage the entire community for help, and not worry about wading through loads of spam.

-Members of the Concise team are subscribed to specific tags via [Stack Exchange Filters](http://stackexchange.com/filters) so that if a question is properly tagged, we can respond in a timely manner and help.
+Members of the Concise team are subscribed to specific tags via [Stack Exchange Filters](http://stackexchange.com/filters), so that if a question is properly tagged, we can respond in a timely manner and help.

 **Which tags?**

-Ideally we would like to keep it to just one tag for Concise questions, but we are subscribed to multiple varients to make sure nothing passes by us.
+Ideally, we would like to keep it to just one tag for Concise questions, but we are subscribed to multiple variants to make sure nothing passes by us.
 However, for everybody asking a question, please use:

 - [Concise](http://stackoverflow.com/questions/tagged/concise)

 **Where do I post this?**

 There are lots of different things that people will want to post regarding the Concise framework.
 Here is a rough outline of where you should post any given issue, question or contribution:

 - Use [Stack Overflow](http://stackoverflow.com) if you **need help**
 - Use [GitHub Issues](http://github.com/ConciseCSS/concise.css/issues) if you **found a bug**